200 Park Avenue, New York, NY 10166-0193 USA

 Daniel Angel is a partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Angel is Co-Chair of Gibson Dunn’s Technology Transactions Practice Group and a member of its Strategic Sourcing and Commercial Transactions Practice Group.
 He is a transactional attorney who has represented clients on technology-related transactions since 2003.
 Mr. Angel has worked with a broad variety of clients ranging from market leaders to start-ups in a wide range of industries including financial services, private equity funds, life sciences, specialty chemicals, insurance, energy and telecommunications.

 Mr. Angel is ranked in Chambers and Partners for his work on corporate technology transactions.
 He has been recognized by The Best Lawyers in America®, IFLR1000, listed in The Legal 500 U.S. as a “next generation” lawyer in Outsourcing and Technology Transactions and in Super Lawyers as a New York Metro Rising Star.
-Chambers notes Mr. Angel “really knows the subject matter” and describe him as “a talented young guy who’s been doing this work for a long time.”
+Chambers notes Mr. Angel “really knows the subject matter” and describes him as “a talented young guy who’s been doing this work for a long time.”

 In this area, Mr. Angel focuses on the development, acquisition, licensing and exploitation of intellectual property.
 He has substantial experience in patent licensing and cross-licensing agreements, the development and licensing of software, technology development and collaboration arrangements, content licensing and trademark licensing and co-branding agreements.
 He also regularly advises clients on intellectual property and information technology issues in connection with corporate transactions, including private equity representations, mergers and acquisitions, leveraged buy-outs and distressed lending.
 His experience includes negotiating and documenting intellectual property and information technology representations and warranties, complex transition services agreements, transitional trademark licensing arrangements and technology-related joint ventures and strategic alliances.